You want smart political talk without the meltdowns?

 It never happens.

-I think now it's gonna happen.
+I think now it's going to happen.

-I was at the White House at his school choice round table just a couple of weeks ago where he expressed support for school choice initiatives at the federal level, including the Education Choice for Children Act, which could show up in reconciliation as you probably know.
+I was at the White House at his school choice roundtable just a couple of weeks ago where he expressed support for school choice initiatives at the federal level, including the Education Choice for Children Act, which could show up in reconciliation, as you probably know.

 But the Department of Education has done nothing to advance academic achievement in this country.